heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ### User Experience
 **Staking:**
 - Users can stake their tokens in various pools, each with distinct rules and rewards.
-- Users have the flexibility to stake their tokens as many times as and in any amount (higher than the minimum deposit requirement) they wish in any created staking pool.
+- Users have the flexibility to stake their tokens as many times as and in any amount they wish in any created staking pool.
 - Each time a user stakes in a pool, a unique deposit is created and added to the deposit list of the user within that specific staking pool with the staking date and the APY that the staking pool had at the time of staking.
 This means that the returns on each deposit are calculated based on the APY the pool had at the moment of staking.

 ##### :warning: Warning